 How is funding for my care calculated?

-If you are applying for funding towards your care, the local authority will conduct a means test to establish how much funding you are eligible for.
+If you are applying for funding towards your care, the local authority will conduct a means test.
+This is to establish how much funding you are eligible for.
 This is when they add up your capital, which is your assets, savings and investments, and your income.
-How much this total comes to determines whether you are eligible for full funding, partial funding or if you have enough money that you must pay privately.
+How much this total comes to determines whether you are eligible for full or partial funding.
+If not, it means you have enough money that you must pay privately.

 To be required to self-fund your care home fees, your total capital must be valued above: